***The position is contingent upon donor approval***

 Project and Position Description

-Plan International Kenya is seeking suitable candidates for a Programme Director positionfor an anticipated 5 year USD 27 million programme funded by the LEGO Foundation and Grundfos Foundation.
+Plan International Kenya is seeking suitable candidates for Programme Director, Monitoring, Evaluation, Research, and Learning (MERL) Director and Technical Director for an anticipated 5 year USD 27 million programme funded by the LEGO Foundation and Grundfos Foundation.
 The programme is expected to empower teachers to deliver inclusive, play-based learning in line with Kenya’s competency based curriculum to create an enabling environment for quality learning in schools and generating rigorous evidence on teachers professional development interventions.
 The programme will be implemented in refugee and host communities of Turkana and Garissa counties, with some significant national components as well.

 Accountabilities and main work activities